-There are also a large number of internal squash leagues (normally 10 or more) catering for the full range of ability at the club.
-There are two racketball leagues, a weekday league and a junior ladder.
-In addition, annual club tournaments are held in Spring.
+We also run a large number of internal squash leagues (normally 10 or more), catering for the full range of ability at the club.
+There are also two racketball leagues which run on a handicap system, and a junior ladder.

-Weekly club nights are on Thursdays from 7:45pm when members can turn up and play the next available player regardless of their standard.
-Playing sessions are 20 minutes long (15 minutes if busy) to ensure everyone has a reasonable time on court.
-Afterwards make time for a chat at the bar.
-The evening winds up between 10:00pm and 11:00pm.
+Thursday nights are dedicated to Club Night, when members and visitors can turn up and play the next available player regardless of their standard.
+Play starts at 7:45pm, and playing sessions are 20 minutes long (15 minutes if busy) to ensure everyone has a reasonable time on court.
+Regulars at club night tend to play doubles later in the evening, and stay for drinks and a bite to eat after.

-If you think you might be interested in joining the club, grab your kit and come along one Thursday evening for a game!
-Drop us an e-mail at firstname.lastname@example.org and we will be only too happy to meet you there and show you the ropes.
+If you think you might be interested in joining the club, please come along one Thursday evening for a game—the only requirement is that you bring some clean non-marking shoes.
+If you would like to know more, please email firstname.lastname@example.org and we will be happy to meet you there and show you the ropes.
 New members have found that playing at club nights is a good way to work out which league they would be best to start in.
-You can even try your hand at doubles!